aonez/xcloc2lproj/README.md

 # xcloc2lproj

-A macOS commandline utility for parsing `xcloc` translation files to `lproj` translation strings.
+A macOS commandline utility for parsing `xcloc` translation files into `lproj` translation strings.

 Copyright © aone.
 All rights reserved.